ItayMendelson/older-lgbtq-mental-health/README.md

 2023, and was provided by Dr. Ella Cohn-Schwartz at Ben-Gurion University.
 If you wish to access the dataset for academic purposes, you may contact the data owner directly.
-To reproduce this analysis with your own data, please follow the structure and format described in the `code/` directory and place your data in a folder named `data/` as explained below.
+To reproduce this analysis with your own data, please follow the structure and format described in the here and place your data in a folder named `data/` as explained below.

 A full description of the dataset’s variables (over 150 features) is available in the [VARIABLES.md](VARIABLES.md) file.